-e) Finally, this question asks students to think beyond this specific text and make connections to related topics.
+a) Finally, this question asks students to think beyond this specific text and make connections to related topics.

-Mr. Jones, with the intent to focus the students on the main idea of the excerpt, asks his students, "What details support the idea that looking at old trash gives archaeologists useful knowledge?"
+Mr. Jones, with the intent to focus the students on the main idea of the excerpt, asks his students, "What is the author's main argument in the excerpt?"